brain2cpu/BFU/README.md

 #### AllowMultiThreadedUpload

-BFU allows multiple simultaneous targets, this key states if the SCP and/or FTP transfers should go in the same time or one by one.
+BFU allows multiple simultaneous targets, this key states whether the SCP and/or FTP transfers should go in the same time or one by one.

 #### TargetList
 This is the most important part of the configuration file, must contain at least one target.
 Every  target location is defined here by the following keys: